Skip to content

 • Express your appreciation for their time and cooperation

-It’s important to remain professional and courteous throughout the process, as you’re more likely to get a positive response from webmasters if you approach the situation with tact and understanding.
+It’s important to remain professional and courteous throughout the process.
+If you approach the situation with tact and understanding, you’re more likely to get a positive response from webmasters.

 Using the Disavow Tool